ChadWKirk/Portfolio/Documentation.md

 1. **Call To Action Section** - in this case it is a contact form section since I want hiring managers to contact me.
 Also include a phone button to call/text

+Idea for cool purple light:

+When mouse moves, a purple geometric pattern is shown in a certain px radius around the cursor's position. fades in and fades out.

+Could be done by:

+- putting the geometric image in background
+- on mouse move, run css animation that fades in a blurred circle with blend mode to reveal background image
+- the blurred circle's position will change based on cursor position